The Nurturing Skills Learner Fund (NSLF) is an initiative aimed at supporting individuals pursuing careers in early learning and care.

 What is the NSLF Application Process and Timeline?

-From Wednesday, 12th March, 2025, applicants wishing to avail of the fund can email Pobal, at NSLF@pobal.ie to request a link to the NSLF Student Portal in order to create an account and upload employment details and complete the new application process.
+From mid-March 2026, it is expected that applicants wishing to avail of the fund can email Pobal, at NSLF@pobal.ie to request a link to the NSLF Student Portal in order to create an account and upload employment details and complete the new application process.

 Applicants will be required to complete a number of pre-requisite tasks prior to completing the application process.